thomasfsr/mlflow_yfinance/README.md

 It also provides a way to implement the model with spark:
 ![Spark](spark.png)

-See also a chart of the prediction comparing to real data:
+See also charts of some exemples of predictions made on test-set comparing to real data:
 ![chart_pred](pred.png)

 ## Conclusion: